bioidiap/bob.bio.base/doc/legacy.rst

 Legacy Algorithm wrappers
 -------------------------

-Lastly, :py:class:`~bob.bio.base.transformer.AlgorithmTransformer` and :py:class:`~bob.bio.base.pipelines.vanilla_biometrics.legacy.BioAlgorithmLegacy` are available to map correctly a legacy Algorithm to a :py:class:`Transformer` and a :py:class:`BioAlgorithm`.
+Lastly, :py:class:`~bob.bio.base.transformer.AlgorithmTransformer` and :py:class:`~bob.bio.base.pipelines.vanilla_biometrics.legacy.BioAlgorithmLegacy` are available to map correctly a legacy Algorithm to a Transformer and a :py:class:`BioAlgorithm`.

-Those two adaptors are needed as the legacy Algorithm could consist of a projector that could be trainable (with methods :py:meth:`~bob.bio.base.algorithm.Algorithm.project` and :py:meth:`~bob.bio.base.algorithm.Algorithm.train_projector`), which correspond to a :py:class:`Transformer` in the new API.
+Those two adaptors are needed as the legacy Algorithm could consist of a projector that could be trainable (with methods :py:meth:`~bob.bio.base.algorithm.Algorithm.project` and :py:meth:`~bob.bio.base.algorithm.Algorithm.train_projector`), which correspond to a Transformer in the new API.
 The enrollment and scoring of the legacy algorithm were done using the :py:meth:`~bob.bio.base.algorithm.Algorithm.enroll` and :py:meth:`~bob.bio.base.algorithm.Algorithm.score` methods, which can be mapped to the same methods in a :py:class:`BioAlgorithm`.

-Here is an example showing how to create the :py:class:`Transformer` out of a bob.bio.base Algorithm (:py:class:`~bob.bio.base.Distance`):
+Here is an example showing how to create the Transformer out of a bob.bio.base Algorithm (:py:class:`~bob.bio.base.Distance`):

 .. code-block:: python